privacysandbox/protected-auction-services-docs/bidding_auction_services_protected_app_signals.md

     8. Note: If buyer input for ProtectedAudience is present in <code>GetBidsRequest</code>, then bid generation [flow](https://github.com/privacysandbox/protected-auction-services-docs/blob/main/bidding_auction_services_api.md#flow) for Protected Audience is executed in parallel.
 5. <em>[Bidding service] </em>Bidding Service performs the following in sequence to retrieve a Protected App Signals ad and corresponding bid:
     9. Prepares the data required for retrieving ads from buyer’s Ad Retrieval service.
 This is achieved by calling into buyer provided <code>prepareDataForAdRetrieval</code> [UDF](?tab=t.0#heading=h.7w5aocdc3cga).
-    10. Calls buyer's [Ad Retrieval service ](https://docs.google.com/document/d/1f6B8UeCejqru-fuxNQXtPkQY9bjjo4zf4zQWmgjFX9E/edit?tab=t.0#heading=h.mkowd81hcje) to fetch top k-ads and associated metadata (optionally including trusted bidding signals).
+    10. Calls buyer's [Ad Retrieval service][3] to fetch top k-ads and associated metadata (optionally including trusted bidding signals).
 The ad retrieval request payload includes data from the previous step as well as buyer signals required for bidding and [device metadata](https://github.com/privacysandbox/protected-auction-services-docs/blob/main/bidding_auction_services_api.md#metadata-forwarding) if available.<em> </em>
 *    <em>Note: Device metadata is passed in as part of the request payload to ad retrieval service.</em>
     11. Feeds the ads and metadata to the buyer provided <code>generateBid</code> [UDF](?tab=t.0#heading=h.7mlaan1udvuo) to get a single Protected App Signals ad with bid.
     12. Returns this ad and corresponding bid to BFE.